 About Oindrila Mukherjee

 Oindrila Mukherjee grew up in India and now lives in Grand Rapids Michigan, where she teaches creative writing at Grand Valley State University.
-She is the author of the novel The Dream Builders, published worldwide in 2023.
+She is the author of the novel The Dream Builders, published on four continents in 2023.

 Most Anticipated and Best Book Lists